Charge noise suppression in capacitively coupled singlet-triplet spin qubits under magnetic field: Pulse sequences for an entangling gate

 \section{Pulse sequences for an entangling gate}

 In this section, we provide more details on pulse sequences performing an entangling gate.
 We focus on two ramping schemes: linear ramp (LIN), and shortcut to adiabaticity (STA).

 We assume that the system is initialized in the (1,1,1,1) charge configuration, the detuning value for which is labeled by $\Delta_\mathrm{init}$.
-This is to ensure that the capacitive coupling $\alpha$ is ``off'' (i.e. negligible).
+This is to ensure that the capacitive coupling $\alpha$ is ``off'' (i.e. negligible) \cite{Nichol.17,Shulman.12}.
 This setup also retains the coupling between logical states by the magnetic gradient $\Delta B$, i.e. $\langle S | H_\text{int} | T\rangle=\Delta B$.
 In order to perform an entangling gate operation, we need to ramp up the $\alpha$ value to another detuning point, which we denote as $\Delta_\mathrm{op}$. $\Delta_\mathrm{op}$ should be in the $(1,1,0,2)/(2,0,1,1)$ or $(2,0,0,2)$ charge regimes, where the nearly-sweet-spot regime exists.

 The simplest technique to detune the system from $\Delta_\mathrm{init}$ to $\Delta_\mathrm{op}$ is a linear ramp on the detuning, i.e. $d\Delta/dt=$constant (LIN scheme).
 The ramping time, denoted as $\tau_{\text{ramp}}$, must be on one hand long enough such that leakage due to the non-adiabatic effect is suppressed, and on the other hand short enough such that the exposure of the system to various decoherence channels is limited.
 These conflicting requirements severely limit the practicality of the LIN scheme.
+In this work, we use experimentally relevant ramping speed to perform numerical simulation on the master equation \cite{Dovzhenko.11,Koh.13}, Eq.~\ref{eq:masterEq} in the main text.